 Here’s the ultimate lexicon which explains the most important terms related to conversational bots.
 You can use it as a handy chatbot reference and a first-aid glossary.

-Should you encounter any new term you would like us to add, submit your suggestions in the comment section below the glossary.
+Should you encounter any new term you would like us to add, submit your suggestions?
+Write to us by live chat.
 We will provide a straightforward explanation and append it to the list.

 All of the terms and definitions are listed alphabetically.

 A complex set of technological solutions which makes computers more advanced and, at least in theory, human-like.
 AI can make decisions based on reasoning, learn new things on its own, and imitate human behavior.
 It uses deep learning and artificial neural networks to simulate processes similar to the ones which happen in our brains.

 The field of Artificial Intelligence is rapidly developing, and progress is made every year, although computers still have the intelligence of a toddler (with some mad math skills).
 AI is used in chatbots for figuring out the intent of users’ messages and coming up with relevant replies.

 It happens when machines replace people for repetitive and uncomplicated tasks.
 Automation is a concept as old as the industrial revolution itself, but it escalated after the invention of microprocessors and computer processing units.
 It is hard to think of an industry which hasn’t been affected by the growing degree of automation.